 - How do I know my cat has diarrhea?

-- How come my cat has diarrhea?
+- Why does my cat have diarrhea?

 - When I take my cat to the vet, what’s going to happen?